JasonLocklin/Dissertation/VWM/Introduction.md

 shown to produce effects lasting much longer than the treatment duration [@Rossetti1998; @Farne2002; @Frassinetti2002].
-Unfortunately, while prism adaptation produces striking changes in spatial attention [@Striemer2007; @Nijboer2008], there is a small, but increasing set of neglect deficits that are not improved [@Rousseaux2006; @Striemer2010tpd].
+Unfortunately, while prism adaptation produces striking changes in spatial attention [@Striemer2007; @Nijboer2008], researchers have begun to document an increasing number of neglect deficits that are not improved by prism adaptation [@Rousseaux2006;
+@Striemer2010tpd].
 Many of these findings make use of perceptual tasks, such the perceptual judgment of spatial extent [@Dijkerman2003; @Striemer2010dpm], and chimeric faces tasks[@Ferber2003; @Sarri2006].
 It may be the case then that prisms operate on neural systems important for the deployment of attention, but have little to no effect on those mechanisms needed